brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

-We will not take advantage of the fact that Python is a dynamic language, but will instead write static (non-dynamic) code where every method and attribute appears right on the page.
+We will not take advantage of the fact that Python is a dynamic language, but will instead write static (non-dynamic) code where every method and attribute appears literally, on the page.

 To be complete —
 to provide a real guarantee